 In this episode of The Big IDea (video above), Dave explains not only why employees shouldn’t do this, but some of the ways employers can help reduce security risks from badge bragging.

-Taking these ideas a step forward, he suggests that companies should actually issue separate access control badges and employee photo ID flash passes.
+Taking these ideas a step forward, he suggests that companies should actually issue separate access control badges and employee photo ID badge flash passes.
 Then, the access control card can contain just a smart chip and no information identifying where it grants access to.

 This way, even if a flash pass shows up in a photo, there are no access control features which may be duplicated.
 Furthermore, if the access control card is lost, there is far less chance of it being used to obtain illicit access to your facility.